hortinstein/robotjs-combo/README.md

 #### Quick Usage

+I was trying to do a simple chain of keyboard commands, this one does a quick loop around my workspaces (2X2) in linux using the standard `ctrl+alt+arrow`.
 The module takes an array of key combonations executed in order:

 ``` js
 robotjs_combo = require('robotjs-combos');